ivangrynenko/freshdesk_mcp/README.md

 - Ensure proper network connectivity to Freshdesk servers
 - Check API rate limits and quotas
 - Verify the `uvx` command is available in your PATH
+- For search query issues, use the helper functions or refer to the search syntax examples

 ## License